 be hitting screens later this year.
-Disney Plus this summer will debut She-Hulk: Attorney at Law, based on the Marvel Comics character of the same name and starring Tatiana Maslany.
-Disney Channel will also give voice to Marvel's comic-book heroine Lunella Lafayette in the animated series Marvel's Moon Girl and Devil Dinosaur.
+Disney

+Comics character of the same name and

+starring Tatiana Maslany.
+Disney Channel

+will also give voice to Marvel's comic-book

+heroine Lunella Lafayette in the animated

+series Marvel's Moon Girl and Devil Dinosaur.